Heterogeneous random walk in one dimension

 General solutions for heterogeneous random walks in 1d obey equations ((1))-((5)), presented in what follows.

 Introduction

 Random walks in applications

 Random walks can be used to describe processes in biology, chemistry, and physics, including chemical kinetics and polymer dynamics.
-In ndividual molecules, random walks appear when studying individual molecules, individual channels, individual biomolecules, individual enzymes, and quantum dots.
+In individual molecules, random walks appear when studying individual molecules, individual channels, individual biomolecules, individual enzymes, and quantum dots.
 Importantly, PDFs and special correlation functions can be easily calculated from single molecule measurements but not from ensemble measurements.
 This unique information can be used for discriminating between distinct random walk models that share some properties, and this demands a detailed theoretical analysis of random walk models.
 In this context, utilizing the information content in single molecule data is a matter of ongoing research.

 Formulations of random walks

 The actual random walk obeys a stochastic equation of motion, but its probability density function (PDF) obeys a deterministic equation.
 PDFs of random walks can be formulated in terms of the (discrete in space) master equation and the generalized master equation or the (continuous in space and time) Fokker Planck equation and its generalizations.
 Continuous time random walks, renewal theory, and the path representation are also useful formulations of random walks.
 The network of relationships between the various descriptions provides a powerful tool in the analysis of random walks.
 Arbitrarily heterogeneous environments make the analysis difficult, especially in high dimensions.